Inventory management is the process of organizing and managing stock throughout the supply chain.

 4. Improve cash flow

-Not only is good inventory management more cost efficient, it improves cash flow in other ways too.
-Remember, inventory is product you’ve likely already paid for with cash (checks and electronic transfers included), and you’re going to sell it for cash, but while it’s sitting in your warehouse, it’s definitely not cash.
-Try paying your landlord in dog collars or phone cases.
+Not only is good inventory management more cost efficient; it improves cash flow in other ways, too.
+Remember: inventory is product you’ve likely already paid for with cash (checks and electronic transfers included), and you’re going to sell it for cash.
+But while it’s sitting in your warehouse, it’s definitely not cash.

 This is why it’s important to factor inventory into your cash flow management.
 Inventory directly affects sales (by dictating how much you can sell) and expenses (by dictating what you have to buy).
 Both of these elements factor heavily into how much cash you have on hand.
 In short, better inventory management leads to better cash flow management.

-When you have a solid inventory system you’ll know exactly how much product you have in real time, and based on sales you can project when you’ll run out so you can replace it before then.
-Not only does this help ensure you don’t lose sales (critical for cash flow), it also lets you plan ahead for buying more by ensuring you have enough cash set aside.
+When you have a solid inventory system you’ll know exactly how much product you have in real time.
+Based on sales, you can project when you’ll run out so you can replace it before then.
+Not only does this help ensure you don’t lose sales (critical for cash flow), but it also lets you plan ahead for buying more by ensuring you have enough cash set aside.

 Money spent on inventory is money that is not spent on growth.
 Manage it wisely.